Alir3z4/cmsplugin-simple-markdown/README.rst

 ===========
 Since every application won't begins with love, this plugin developed to solve a problem.
-2 days back, I've been using **cms.plugin.text** for handling html pages and related content, but when I've tried to use aws s3/cloudfront for my static files, i've stuck with ``CORS`` problem.
+2 days back, I've been using **cms.plugin.text** for handling html pages and related content, but when I've tried to use aws s3/cloudfront for my static files, I've stuck with ``CORS`` problem.
-So i've develop ``cmsplugin-simple-markdown`` to be used without any deps on js/css files.
+So I've develop ``cmsplugin-simple-markdown`` to be used without any deps on js/css files.

-Now these days, people all around the world are using it, They are happy with it, They go creazy with ``cmsplugin-simple-markdown``,
+Now these days, people all around the world are using it, They are happy with it, They go crazy with ``cmsplugin-simple-markdown``,
 Even they name their child ``cmsplugin-simple-markdown``, At least I did. ;)